 When an expenditure/expense is incurred for purposes for which both restricted and unrestricted (committed, assigned, or unassigned) resources are available, it is the District's general policy to use restricted resources first.
-When expenditures/expenses are incurred for purposes for which unrestricted

-(committed, assigned, and unassigned) resources are available, and amounts in any of these unrestricted classifications could be used, it is the District's general policy to spend committed resources first, followed by assigned amounts, and then unassigned amounts.
+When expenditures/expenses are incurred for purposes for which unrestricted (committed, assigned, and unassigned) resources are available, and amounts in any of these unrestricted classifications could be used, it is the District's general policy to spend committed resources first, followed by assigned amounts, and then unassigned amounts.

-It is the policy of the West Point Consolidated School District to maintain a minimum fund balance in the General Fund that is not less than 7% of the revenues of the District Maintenance Fund.
+It is the policy of the District to maintain a minimum fund balance in the General Fund that is of not less than 7% of the revenues of the district maintenance fund.